Blog

 SharePoint is an amazing platform that is both very flexible and scalable and can help your organisation and employees achieve multiple goals, including delivering a strong intranet.
 However, SharePoint can also be complicated, and its sheer versatility and flexibility means that it is easy to fall into traps that mean you’re not using SharePoint to its full potential.

-Here’s our view of six key SharePoint best practices to follow!
+Here’s our view of 12 key SharePoint best practices to follow!

 Many SharePoint sites look similar with a relatively standard look and feel.
 However, a SharePoint intranet sometimes doesn’t meet the full branding requirements that organisations need or expect.
 In our view, a SharePoint intranet and its sites are important sources of information, and a central intranet team should be able to brand them how they want.